Kofoworola Ademola: Career

-While in Warri with her husband, Ademola was a member of a women's literary circle and was a teacher at Warri College.
-When she moved to Ibadan, she began to cultivate friendship with Elizabeth Adekogbe of the Council of Nigerian Women and Tanimowo Ogunlesi of the Women's Improvement Society.
+While in Warri with her husband, Ademola was a member of a women's literary circle and a teacher at Warri College.
+When she moved to Ibadan, she began to cultivate a friendship with Elizabeth Adekogbe of the Council of Nigerian Women and Tanimowo Ogunlesi of the Women's Improvement Society.
 She was a member of the latter and was a bridge linking both organizations and a few others to form a collective organization.
-In 1958, when the National Council of Women Societies was formed she was chosen as the first president.
+When the National Council of Women Societies was formed in 1958, she was chosen as the first president.
 As president, she became a board member of the International Council of Women.
-Ademola was a teacher, educator, director of the board of trustees of the United Bank for Africa, secretary of the Western Region Scholarship Board and she co-founded two schools: the Girls Secondary Modern School in Lagos and New Era Girls' Secondary School, Lagos.
+Ademola was the director of the board of trustees of the United Bank for Africa and secretary of the Western Region Scholarship Board.
+She co-founded two schools: the Girls Secondary Modern School in Lagos and New Era Girls' Secondary School, Lagos.

 Ademola also wrote children's books, many of them based on West African folklore, including Greedy Wife and the Magic Spoon, Ojeje Trader and the Magic Pebbles, Tutu and the Magic Gourds, and Tortoise and the Clever Ant, all part of the "Mudhut Book" series.